bjing/payslip-generator/README.md

 java -cp bin main.java.RunPayCalculator

 ```
-**Note, you can place your own input csv file under payslip-generator/input for testing**
+**Note, you can place your own input csv file under payslip-generator/input for testing, but make sure it's named "input.csv"**

 ## How do I run all the tests?